 (You don’t need to have had any surgery to change your gender.)

 The process of changing your name is very similar to changing your gender.
-You can start to use and be known by a new name — even one of the opposite sex — without any formal legal process, although you’ll need a deed poll to prove that you’ve changed your name.
+You can start to use and be known by a new name — even one of the opposite sex — without any formal legal process, although you must have a deed poll to prove that you’ve changed your name.

 You can use a change of gender deed (deed poll) to prove to organisations that you’ve formally chosen to transition to your new gender.
 You can choose whether to include a change of name and/or title at the same time (on the same document).